EmanAguilera/FiamBond/README.md

 ## Core Functionalities

-The following section summarizes the key features that CoinTrak has to offer over a logical user-flow.
+The following section summarizes the key features that Fiambond has to offer over a logical user-flow.

 ### 1. Opening Page